a winter wonderland on kangaroo island

 (june - august)

 Curl up beside a roaring log fire with two glasses of Kangaroo Island red and enjoy the magic of Australia’s third largest island over winter time.
-Nothing spells romance more than the array of picturesque heritage accommodation available on Kangaroo Island, ready for you to unfurl and enjoy some good rest and relaxation.
-If you’re more of an adventurer, the colder months are ideal for scenic walking and hiking through the national park.
+Nothing spells romance more than the array of picturesque accommodation available on Kangaroo Island, ready for you to unfurl and enjoy some good rest and relaxation.
+If you’re more of an adventurer, the colder months are ideal for scenic walking and hiking through.
 From the abundant opportunities for wildlife encounters to bushwalking through picture-perfect landscapes, a visit to Kangaroo Island in the winter months is a trip you won’t forget.

 Food and Drink

 The Island is full of epicurean delights waiting to be discovered.
-Most cellar doors, restaurants and producers are still open over the colder months and are hospitable as ever.
+Most cellar doors, restaurants and producers are open over the colder months and are hospitable as ever.
 Call in to say hello to any of the friendly locals.
-Sample unique offerings from distillers, brewers and winemakers, as well as artisan delights from cheesemakers and small goods producers to sustainably farmed seafood.
-The wintertime is also the ideal season for catches of King George Whiting and succulent oysters.
+Sample unique offerings from distillers, brewers and winemakers, The wintertime is also the ideal season for catches of King George Whiting and succulent oysters.
 Find them on restaurant menus or drop a line in to catch some for yourself.

-Rug up and take a trek along Cape Willoughby or Cape de Coudic.
-Explore any of the 32 walking trails in conservation parks which intertwine with wildlife habitats, making for a memorable experience spotting animals on your scenic walk.
+Rug up and take a trek along one of our coastal walks.
+Explore walking trails in conservation parks which intertwine with wildlife habitats, making for a memorable experience spotting animals on your scenic walk.
 The 2-day Cape de Gantheaume Coastal Trek is a rewarding challenge for experienced hikers to take on.
 You’ll enjoy breathtaking coastal landscapes and vibrant birdlife aplenty.
-Those with a little more time are encouraged to take on the 5-day KI Wilderness Trail which guides you on the 63km stretch from the Flinders Chase Visitor Centre to Kelly Hill Visitor Centre.

 Wildlife and Birdlife